Gauravraj1141/100-Days-of-Python/README.md

 # 100-Days-of-Python
 it is based only on practice in python and data structure &amp; algorithms

-<h1> Here we Practice All Python Concepth in depth and Regular Practice</h1>
+<h1> Here we Practice All Python Concepts in depth and Regular Practice</h1>